se-edu/learningresources/contents/javascript/staticTypingWithTypescript.md

 As a superset of JavaScript, TypeScript is based on the same programming syntax as JavaScript, and valid JavaScript code is also valid TypeScript code.
 TypeScript can be configured to target different flavors of JavaScript while offering support for the latest JavaScript features, including those from ECMAScript 2015 (ES6) and beyond.

-Because TypeScript is transpiled down to ES3 by default, it maintains compatibility with all JavaScript engines, and you can use features like classes, generators, and async functions without worrying about whether your code is supported by a particular web browser or version of Node.js.
+Because TypeScript is <tooltip content="Transpilation is the process of translating source code into a different language or into a different flavor of the same language.">transpiled</tooltip> down to ES3 by default, it maintains compatibility with all JavaScript engines, and you can use features like classes, generators, and async functions without worrying about whether your code is supported by a particular web browser or version of Node.js.

 ### Type Annotations and Type Inference